immunomind/immunarch/README.md

 install.packages("immunarch")
 ```

 That's it, you can start using `immunarch` now!
 See the [Quick Start](#quick-start) section below to dive into immune repertoire data analysis.
-If you run in any trouble with installation, take a look at the [Installation Troubleshooting](https://immunarch.com/articles/v1_introduction.html#installation-troubleshooting) section.
+If you run in any trouble during installation, take a look at the [Installation Troubleshooting](https://immunarch.com/articles/v1_introduction.html#installation-troubleshooting) section.

 Note: there are quite a lot of dependencies to install with the package because it installs all the widely-used packages for data analysis and visualisation.
 You got both the AIRR data analysis framework and the full Data Science package ecosystem with only one command, making `immunarch` the entry-point for single-cell & immune repertoire Data Science.